jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 diagram or table.
 Each iteration, add a new detail to the diagram, simplify a part you already know, go faster.

+**Break the problem down into easier pieces.** Is the entire combined glycolytic, TCA, Urea pathway too daunting?
+Then just pick one to redraw for now.
+Work on another later.

 <div class="gallery">
   <figure class="thumb">
     <a href="/images/cascade.jpg" data-gallery="cascade"